tixset/DiffieHellmanProtocol/README.md

 3. Client:
 * Accepts a shared key
 * Generates a private key
-* Performs a mathematical operation between two keys (between the public and private) (calculates the public key)
+* Performs a mathematical operation between two keys (between public and private) (calculates the public key)
 * Sends the public key to the server
 4. Server:
 * Receives the client's public key
 * Performs a mathematical operation between two keys (between public and private) (**calculates the encryption key**)
 * Generates a private
-* Performs a mathematical operation between two keys (between the public and private) (calculates the public key)
+* Performs a mathematical operation between two keys (between public and private) (calculates the public key)
 * Sends the public key to the client
 5. Customer:
 * Gets the server's public key
 * Performs a mathematical operation between two keys (between public and private) (**calculates the encryption key**)

-From this sequence of actions, it is clear that both the client and the server take turns performing the same action.
+From this sequence of actions, it is clear that both the client and the server, in fact, take turns performing the same action.

-*For the sake of illustrating the algorithm as a mathematical operation, instead of dividing modulo, I used a banal addition operation.*
+*For the sake of illustrating the algorithm as a mathematical operation, instead of dividing modulo, I used the banal addition operation.*

 I give an example of the algorithm in three languages:
 * perl